great-expectations/cloud/README.md

 Note: The agent is core-version specific but this registration mechanism allows us to preemptively work on actions for future versions of GX Core while still supporting the existing latest major version.

+### Dependabot

+We use GitHub's Dependabot to automate the dependency update process and proactively address any potential security concerns.

 ### Release Process

 #### Versioning

-This is the version that will be used for the docker image tag as well.
+This is the version that will be used for the Docker image tag as well.

 _Standard Release_:
 The versioning scheme is `YYYYMMDD.{release_number}` where: